 In the early 1980s the authorities in China decided to kick their reforms of Chinese aviation into high gear and breakup the monopolistic operations of the Civil Aviation Administration of China (CAAC).
 To this end, not only were CAAC's airline operations split up but new airlines were also able to be setup for the first time.
 These initially consisted of joint ventures with special economic zones and regional governments.
 The second of the new airlines was formed in 1985, when CAAC undertook a 50:50 partnership with the remote Xinjiang region to form China Xinjiang Airlines from the ashes of the former CAAC Xinjiang Regional Authority.

 The Xinjiang Uygur Autonomous Region is as far Northwest as you can go in China and is close to the centre point of Asia.
-The region shares borders with Mongolia, Russia, Kazakhstan, Kyrgyzstan, Tajikistan, Afghanistan, Pakistan, and India so as you might expect has a strong Muslim influence amongst its native population.
-The migration of Han Chinese to the region in recent years and heavy handed repression by the Chinese government has caused much tension and acts of violence.
+The region shares borders with Mongolia, Russia, Kazakhstan, Kyrgyzstan, Tajikistan, Afghanistan, Pakistan, and India, so as you might expect has a strong Muslim influence amongst its native population.
+Migration of Han Chinese to the region, in recent years, and heavy handed repression by the Chinese government has caused tension and acts of violence.
 Xinjiang is nowadays rarely out of the news courtesy of the mass concentration (or re-education) camps within its borders.